JohnnyFee/johnnyfee.github.io/source/_posts/2017-01-01-13-rx-java-operator-transformer.md

 Zipping is the act of taking two (or more) streams and combining them with each other in such a way that each element from one stream is paired with corresponding event from the other.
 A downstream event is produced by composing the first event from each, second event from each stream, and so on.

+However if one of the streams outperforms the other even slightly, events from the faster `Observable` will need to wait longer and longer for the lagging stream.

 ![](../uploads/rprx_03in06.png)

+`zip()` completes early if any of the upstream `Observable`s complete, discarding other streams early.

 The `zip()` and `zipWith()` operators are equivalent.
 We use the former when we want to fluently compose one stream with another, like so: `s1.zipWith(s2, ...)`.
 Static `zip()` on `Observable` can take up to nine streams: